Babini Group: 6 February

 At 10:30 a.m. another big Italian convoy arrived from the north, escorted by M13s which forced back the British.
 The escorting tanks of the Babini Group kept the light tanks at a distance but they were still able to inflict damage and sow confusion.
 The weather turned to rain as more Italian columns arrived near the Pimple and were engaged by the British tanks, wherever there were no Italian tanks to stop them.
 By noon, forty Italian M13s had been knocked out and only about fifty were left.
-At 1:00 p.m., the V Tank Battalion "M" engaged British tanks and then the III Tank Battalion "M" arrived and joined in.
+At 1:00 p.m., the V Tank Battalion M13/40 engaged British tanks and then the III Tank Battalion M13/40 arrived and joined in.
 Three British tanks were knocked out and the British retired, leaving behind several prisoners.
 The III Battalion then repulsed another attack by twelve British tanks on the 10th Army column between Beda Fomm and the sea.
-After being ambushed by twenty British Cruiser tanks, all but four of the M13/40s of the VI Tank Battalion "M" were knocked out, only 24 days after arriving in Libya.
+After being ambushed by twenty British Cruiser tanks, all but four of the M13/40s of the VI Tank Battalion M13/40 were knocked out, only 24 days after arriving in Libya.